Profile: Najib Razak

 He held numerous cabinet posts - including energy, telecommunications, education, finance and defence - before becoming deputy prime minister to Abdullah Badawi in 2004.

-Elections in 2008 saw the worst result for the ruling Barisan National (National Front) coalition since independence - it lost its two-thirds majority in parliament for the first time.
+Elections in 2008 saw the ruling Barisan National (National Front) coalition lose its two-thirds majority in parliament for the first time since Malaysia's independence.

 Mr Abdullah stepped down in 2009, handing power to Mr Najib who became prime minister and leader of the main coalition party, United Malays National Organisation (Umno).